solana-labs/solana/SECURITY.md

 We offer bounties for critical security issues.
 Please see below for more details.

 Loss of Funds:
-$500,000 USD in locked SOL tokens (locked for 12 months)
+$2,000,000 USD in locked SOL tokens (locked for 12 months)
 * Theft of funds without users signature from any account
 * Theft of funds without users interaction in system, token, stake, vote programs
 * Theft of funds that requires users signature - creating a vote program that drains the delegated stakes.

 Consensus/Safety Violations:
-$250,000 USD in locked SOL tokens (locked for 12 months)
+$1,000,000 USD in locked SOL tokens (locked for 12 months)
 * Consensus safety violation
 * Tricking a validator to accept an optimistic confirmation or rooted slot without a double vote, etc..

 Other Attacks:
- $100,000 USD in locked SOL tokens (locked for 12 months)
+ $400,000 USD in locked SOL tokens (locked for 12 months)
 * Protocol liveness attacks,
 * Eclipse attacks,
 * Remote attacks that partition the network,

 DoS Attacks:
-$25,000 USD in locked SOL tokens (locked for 12 months)
+$100,000 USD in locked SOL tokens (locked for 12 months)
 * Remote resource exaustion via Non-RPC protocols

 RPC DoS/Crashes: